Cornwall Council

-The complainant alleged that Councillor Andrew Mitchell, during a public Audit Committee meeting on 13 January 2026, made disrespectful and bullying remarks, improperly disclosed confidential employment details, and gave factually incorrect statements, which were claimed to breach the Code of Conduct.
-The council rejected the complaint, finding no clear breach.
+The complainant alleged that Councillor Andrew Mitchell, during an Audit Committee meeting on 13 January 2026, made disrespectful and bullying remarks, improperly disclosed confidential employment information, and gave false statements, which were claimed to breach the Code of Conduct.
+The council reviewed the complaint and rejected it, finding no clear breach of the Code.

 Outcome: no breach